songyang-dev/UML-hand-class-diagrams/README.md

 Inspirations include the [yuml examples page](https://yuml.me/diagram/scruffy/class/samples).

+The project report is available in this repo's PDF, called *Extraction of UML class diagrams from English.pdf*.
+Check it out!
+It's written like a research publication.

 ## Description
 The train-test-validation split is 60-20-20.
 The data comes in pairs: `.txt` in English and class diagrams in [yuml](https://github.com/jaime-olivares/yuml-diagram/wiki) in `.yuml`. yUML is a textual representation of UML diagrams, e.g. the LaTex of UML.